sqlc-dev/sqlc/docs/howto/ci-cd.md

  `
 ```

-`sqlc vet` runs a set of lint checks against your SQL queries.
-These checks are
+`sqlc vet` runs a set of lint rules against your SQL queries.
+These rules are
 helpful in catching anti-patterns before they make it into production.
 Please
-see the [vet](vet.md) documentation for a complete guide on adding checks to your
+see the [vet](vet.md) documentation for a complete guide to adding lint rules
-project.
+for your project.

 ## General setup

 Install `sqlc` using the [suggested instructions](../overview/install).

-Create two steps in your pipelines, one for `sqlc diff`and one for `sqlc vet`.
+Create two steps in your pipeline, one for `sqlc diff`and one for `sqlc vet`.

 ## GitHub Actions